bcgov/moh-prime/documentation/VerifiableCredentials.md

 ## Running the Aries Agent Locally for Verifiable Credential Testing and Development

+**Please Note** The following process is only necessary when working with Verifiable Credential Testing and Development, ie not required when initially setting up the project.

 To run the project you will need to open two terminals:

 - one terminal in the [ngrok](../ngrok) folder: run the [start-ngrok.sh](../ngrok/start-ngrok.sh) script, this will initialize an ngrok tunnel that will be used to forward requests to your agent.